 - A search is done in Studio Server and Assets Server for the latest revision of the Digital article.

-- When a result is found in Assets Server, it may or may not be the article revision that was selected to be restored.
+- When a result is found in Assets Server, it may or may not be the article revision that was selected to be opened.
 In this context, a Dossier is created in Studio Server and the latest Digital article revision and any images that it contains are added to it.

 - The files are assigned their original properties as much as possible.
 Take note of the following: